Sanglorian/orcus/Orcus Rulebook - current.md

 Your reach is primarily used to determine which enemies you can make melee attacks against.
 Tiny creatures have a reach of 0, meaning they must be in the same square as their target to attack them in melee.

 Most creatures have a 1-square **reach** and can thus attack targets within 1 square of them when making a melee attack.
 Certain creatures (typically those larger than Medium) have melee attacks with a greater reach than 1 square, as noted in their descriptions.
 However, note that opportunity attacks are provoked when a creature leaves an *adjacent* square, so even if you have a longer reach you do not make opportunity attacks when they leave your reach.

+A melee attack with a range of **Melee touch** uses the user's reach, rather than their weapon's reach.

 ### Ranged